-Travelling between Rotorua and Taupo only covers 90 kms.
-There’s plenty to see and do in-between.
-A key attraction is the geo-thermal activity derived from the tectonic movement of the Pacific and Indian earth plates.
-To the north is the “White Island” volcano in the Bay of Plenty.
-To the south, lies the Tongariro National Park with Mt.
+Travelling between Rotorua and Taupo won’t take that long.
+In fact, the distance you travel is only about 90 km.
+But what you will need time for, is all the stuff in-between.
+Of course, the key attraction would have to be the geo-thermal activity in the area.
+To the north, is another great attraction – the “White Island” volcano in the Bay of Plenty.
+And to the South, lies the Tongariro National Park, also including Mt.
 Ruapehu, Mt.
 Ngauruhoe and Mt.
 Tongariro.
-Plus the road along the Whanganui River.
+Let’s not forget the scenic along the Whanganui River.

 Tectonic Zone between White Island and Tongariro NP

 Outside Rotorua Whakarewarewa or Te Puia